 Associate Dean: Luttenton

-The mission of The Graduate School is to define and support excellence in graduate education and the scholarly and research activities associated with it; to articulate a vision of excellence in our actions and policies that affect students, faculty members, and curriculum; and to advocate for graduate education and graduate students within the university in terms of resources, services, and other activities that support graduate student endeavors and goals; and encourage a diverse, inclusive, and connected graduate community.
+To define, support, and advance excellence in graduate education and the scholarly and research activities associated with it.
+To articulate a vision of excellence in our actions and policies that affect students, faculty, and curriculum.
+To advocate for graduate education and graduate students, faculty, and staff within the university in terms of resources, services, and other activities that support graduate student endeavors and goals; and encourage a diverse, inclusive, and connected graduate community.